 Bose Sport Open Earbuds features

-The most eye-catching aspect of the Sport Open Earbuds is that flat enclosure, which seems to fire sound down your ear without any kind of seal.
+The most eye-catching aspect of the Sport Open Earbuds is that flat enclosure, which fires sound down your ear without any kind of seal.
 To maintain quality and prevent sound leakage, Bose is using a dipole transducer — essentially a speaker that fires sound in a single direction — in each bud, so passers-by won’t be able to hear your music or the other end of a phone conversation.